uswds/uswds-site/pages/patterns/create-a-profile/sex-or-gender.md

       <div class="do-dont__content">
           <ul>
             <li>Do not assume gender identity based on the user's biological sex.</li>
-            <li>Do not include <code>prefer not to answer</code>.
+            <li>Do not include "prefer not to answer."
 If you are considering adding this option, then consider whether the question is needed at all.</li>
             <li>Do not combine gender identity and biological sex into a single field.</li>
           </ul>
       </div>